dmcmurchy/world_ind_pop_dataset_recreation/README.md

 # The World Bank Dataset Recreation
+***

-The Datacamp [Python Data Science Toolbox Part 2](https://app.datacamp.com/learn/courses/python-data-science-toolbox-part-2) course resources includes a pre-processed World Bank World Development Indicators dataset in CSV format.
+The course materials from DataCamp's [Python Data Science Toolbox Part 2](https://app.datacamp.com/learn/courses/python-data-science-toolbox-part-2) include a pre-processed World Bank World Development Indicators dataset in CSV format.
+My objective was to replicate this dataset from the original source.
+The following outlines the steps undertaken to achieve this goal.

 ## Purpose
-1. **Attempt** to recreate that dataset from the data available on the [World Bank Open Data](https://data.worldbank.org/) portal using Python and the available CSV data.
+1. **Effort**: Strive to reconstruct the dataset using the data accessible on the [World Bank Open Data](https://data.worldbank.org/) portal with the assistance of Python and the provided CSV data.
-2. **Use** the knowledge gained from taking the Data Analyst in Python track.
+2. **Apply**: Apply the skills acquired through the Data Analyst in Python track to achieve the dataset recreation.
-3. **Share** this knowledge with others.
+3. **Disseminate**: Share this acquired knowledge with others for mutual learning and understanding.

 ### Areas covered
 1. Loading and Inspecting the Data
-2. Data cleaning and filtering
+2. Cleaning and filtering
    - Investigating differences in the datasets
 3. Converting data from wide to long format
-4. Mergining dataframes
+4. Merging dataframes
-5. A little history
+5. A bit of History
-6. Validating the result
+8. Validating the result
-7. Saving the result back to CSV
+9. Storing the result back to CSV

 **Feedback is welcomed.**